packetdefender/EVPN-Blog-Series/README.md

 > I will _NOT_ supply any of the networking device images used.
 You must use images that you are licensed to use.

 - This lab is built in eve-ng, I have provided a topology file which is in /Configurations/EVPN Lab - Base Configuration.zip
+- Management interfaces are configured with DHCP and their is a default route present for my management network
 - The credentials for the devices are all the same
   - username: _admin_
   - password: P@55w0rd!